Dr. phil. Anja Kirsch

 Education and Academic Positions

 Following my studies in Religion, History and German Studies at the University of Hannover, Germany, I worked at the Universities of Jena, Germany; Dublin (Trinity College), Ireland; and Basel and Bern, Switzerland.
-I am employed as a post-doctoral researcher at the University of Basel and as the programme coordinator of the joint doctoral programmes in the Study of Religions (University of Basel and University of Zürich) and in Theology (Universities of Basel, Bern, and Zürich).
+I am employed as a post-doctoral researcher at the University of Basel and as the programme coordinator of the joint doctoral programmes in the Study of Religions (the University of Basel and University of Zürich) and in Theology (Universities of Basel, Bern, and Zürich).

 - Religion, Narrative Cultures, and Social Revolutionary Movements